rodolfodpk/go-crablet/docs/command-execution-flow.md

 # Command Execution Flow

-This document illustrates the command execution flow in go-crablet using a sequence diagram, showing how commands are processed, validated, and executed to generate events using the DCB pattern's concurrency control approach.
+This document illustrates how commands are processed in go-crablet, showing the step-by-step flow from command submission to event generation and storage.
+The system uses database transactions to ensure data consistency and provides an audit trail of all command executions.

 ## Sequence Diagram